 - The executor of the estate is taking their time distributing the assets.

-- The beneficiary is named in a trust, which can often take longer to settle.
+- The beneficiary is named in a trust, often taking longer to settle.

 - There are disputes among the beneficiaries or between the beneficiary and the executor.